VTTCAU/VTT_TRACKING/Face_recog/README.md

 All episodes have image files and annotated json file.

-You could find AnotherMissOh dataset in [this link](https://drive.google.com/open?id=1jcAhHCmq3fyhJ9Ggm9EA1Tf_xT3Roe48)
+You could find AnotherMissOh dataset in [this link](https://drive.google.com/open?id=1jcAhHCmq3fyhJ9Ggm9EA1Tf_xT3Roe48).

+Password is required.

 After unzip, you set your data path in 'Yolo_v2_pytorch/src/anotherMissOh_dataset.py' as below